 While there are firms that will work with you specifically on debt consolidation, there are also steps you can take on your own to streamline your debt.
 These include balance transfers, student loan consolidation, home equity loans, and personal loans.

-2. Federal student loan consolidation.
-Student loan consolidation is available for eligible borrowers with federal student loans.
+2. Federal student loan consolidation: Student loan consolidation is available for eligible borrowers with federal student loans.
 The federal consolidation program allows you to make one monthly payment and lock in a fixed interest rate instead of a variable rate.
 The interest on a federal consolidation loan is often lower than on other student loans, depending on when the original loan was disbursed.
-If you’re interested in pursuing this path, check the federal program rules.
+If you’re interested in pursuing this path, you can find more details here.

 A home equity loan can be used to pay off consumer debt such as credit cards and car loans, which tend to have higher interest rates.
 Like consolidating student loans, consolidating consumer debt with a home equity loan allows you to pay off existing loans and make a single monthly payment.
 Of course, it’s important to make sure you can manage payments on a second mortgage, as you’re using your home as collateral.

 Since debt consolidation isn’t for everyone, how do you know if it’s the right option for you?
-Below are a few reasons you may consider yourself to be a good candidate for consolidation.
+Below are a few reasons you may consider yourself a good candidate for consolidation.

 Although debt consolidation can be the right option for many, for others, it may not be worth it.
 Below are a few signs that suggest debt consolidation may not be a good choice for you.